0

 I don't really like to cook so I usually go out to eat.
-Since I live in San Francisco I'm surrounded by restaurants but for some reason I can never decide on a place to eat.
-I have a handfull of go-to restaurants, but if hunger strikes and I'm not in the mood for any my favorites it can be frustrating to figure out where to go.
+Since I live in San Francisco I'm surrounded by restaurants, but for some reason I can never decide on a place to eat.
+I have a handful of go-to spots, but if hunger strikes and I’m not in the mood for any of my favorites, it can be frustrating to figure out where to go.
 "Why don't you use Yelp?" you might say.
-I do, but I have a problem with Yelp.
-For some reason, it's just never helpful.
-It's great if I want to look up information or reviews for a restaurant but when it comes to find a place to eat it doesn't do it for me.
-I'm not the only one with this problem.
-I learned that it's fairly common when I asked around.
-My friend and fellow designer Austin McCasland is plagued by the same issue, so we teamed up to solve it.
+I do, but Yelp only really helps if I’m researching ahead of time.
+When I just want something quick, nearby, and reliably good, scrolling through endless reviews and options feels overwhelming and unhelpful.
+And I realized I wasn’t the only one — after asking around, I found this is a pretty common problem, which led me to explore a solution.
+A friend of mine and fellow designer felt the same way and was excited to team up, so we set out to build it together.

 When we set out to design this project we had two things in mind: Keep it simple, and make it fun.
 Since the service itself is very simple and has been done before we needed to make our design stand out in a big way.
 The experience of the app rides on the simple and beautiful design, sleek animations that captivate the user, and a cozy and personal narrative experience.